Are you looking for a free Zoom alternative?

 We achieve our objectives faster when we can see, engage and communicate with others on the same project.
 So, many organizations, from small businesses to large enterprises, now rely on platforms like Zoom to have meaningful discussions and collaborate on common goals.
 From basic PCs and laptops in huddle rooms to sophisticated telepresence suites, video conferencing is a standard business collaboration tool, thanks to improved technology, lower costs, and widespread adoption.
 Over the next few years, we can expect even greater advancements thanks to 3D technology, new integrations, and enhanced security features.

 The Benefits of Videoconferencing

-The cost of travel quickly adds up.
-With a video call, you save money on staff travel, hotels, and meals.
-Also, customer entertainment costs vanish.
+The cost of travel quickly adds up, but switching to video calls means you'll save money on staff travel, hotels, and meals.
 Remember taking your associates out to those wildly expensive dinners?
 Video conferences are far less expensive and much more accessible.

-By employing video conferences into a company's culture, there are fewer opportunities for the misunderstandings caused by email.
-Facial expressions and body language are one of the clearest forms of communication and they provide a more comprehensive message.
-Participants in video conferences are also more willing to speak out and clarify details than replying all to a company-wide email.
-Finally, when employees participate in video conferences, they’re more likely to remain engaged.
+By employing virtual meetings in a company's culture, there are fewer opportunities for the misunderstandings caused by email.
+Participants in an online meeting room are also more willing to speak out and clarify details in person rather than hitting Reply All to a company-wide email.

 Demonstrate the most recent product design